Breast cancer is cancer that forms in the cells of the breasts.

 Simple mastectomy and modified radical mastectomy

-A simple, or total, mastectomy (left) removes the breast tissue, nipple, areola and skin, but not all the lymph nodes.
-A modified radical mastectomy (right) removes the entire breast, including ...
+A simple mastectomy (left) removes the breast tissue, nipple, areola and skin but not all the lymph nodes.
+A modified radical mastectomy (right) removes the entire breast — including the breast ...

 Sentinel node biopsy